Cartoon Network (United Kingdom and Ireland): Launch (1993–1996)

 Cartoon Network Europe officially launched on 17 September 1993, being the third version of the channel to launch after the Latin American feed (which launched in April).
 It launched only less than 12 months after the original American version and only 16 days after Nickelodeon.
 The channel was broadcast free-to-air throughout Europe, Middle East, North Africa and Nordic territories, and timeshared with TNT Classic Movies, of which it would air from 5:00 AM–7:00 PM and TNT would take over afterward.
 In the UK, while rival Nickelodeon was a pay-TV network through the Sky Multichannels service, Cartoon Network remained free-to-air in the country.
+During the channel's first day on air, it aired Droopy's Guide to the Cartoon Network, the CN launch show, at 5pm CET.

-Strands that existed on the channel included "Super Chunk", which showed back to back episodes of one show for two hours between 1 pm and 3 pm on Sunday afternoons.
+Strands that existed on the channel included the morning block "The Morning Crew"; there was also "Super Chunk", which showed back to back episodes of one show for two hours between 1 pm and 3 pm on Sunday afternoons.
 Another strand was "The Longest Day", in which Cartoon Network ran for an extra four hours until 11:00 PM in June 1994, every year beginning in 1994.
 This slot was dedicated to full-length cartoon movies.
 The first theme was the Checkerboard theme, which showed graphics from its US counterpart and lasted until 1999.
 The Checkerboard branding package was developed by Hatmaker Studios, now merged and part of its sister company - Corey, McPherson and Nash.

 By 1996, the combined CN/TNT channel slot was available in over 31 million homes in over 33 territories.

 Expansion (1996-1999)

 In September 1996, Cartoon Network expanded its broadcast hours by two, ending broadcasts at 9:00 PM.
 Beginning in December 1996, a 24-hour version of the network and TNT was launched on the Astra 1G satellite through select European digital cable providers, although it was not made available in the UK as the timesharing version remained on all providers in the country.
 The 24-hour version launched in the UK on CableTel beginning in 1997.
 Also, in February 1997, Dutch cable provider A2000/KTA added the 24-hour Cartoon Network and TNT channels to its programming lineup.

 On 15 November 1998, the 24-hour version was added to ONdigital and remained until the service's collapsed on 1 May 2002.
 A month later, it was added to the Sky Digital satellite platform on the Astra 2A satellite.
+On the same day, a one-hour timeshift service, Cartoon Network 2, also launched.
+In March 1999, Cartoon Network 2 was renamed to Cartoon Network Plus to better represent its status as a timeshift service.